Mono-Higgs signature in a singlet fermionic dark matter model: Concluding Remarks

 \npb#1#2#3 {Nucl.
 Phys.
 B {\bf#1}, #2 (#3)} \plb#1#2#3 {Phys.
 Lett.
 B {\bf#1}, #2 (#3)} \prd#1#2#3 {Phys.
 Rev. D {\bf#1}, #2 (#3)} \jhep#1#2#3 {J. High Energy Phys. {\bf#1}, #2 (#3)} \jpg#1#2#3 {J. Phys.
 G {\bf#1}, #2 (#3)} \epj#1#2#3 {Eur.
 Phys.
 J. C {\bf#1}, #2 (#3)} \arnps#1#2#3 {Ann.
 Rev. Nucl.
 Part.
 Sci. {\bf#1}, #2 (#3)} \ibid#1#2#3 {{\it ibid.} {\bf#1}, #2 (#3)} \none#1#2#3 {{\bf#1}, #2 (#3)} \mpla#1#2#3 {Mod.
 Phys.
 Lett.
 A {\bf#1}, #2 (#3)} \pr#1#2#3 {Phys.
 Rep. {\bf#1}, #2 (#3)} \prl#1#2#3 {Phys.
 Rev. Lett. {\bf#1}, #2 (#3)} \ptp#1#2#3 {Prog.
 Theor.
 Phys. {\bf#1}, #2 (#3)} \rmp#1#2#3 {Rev. Mod.
 Phys. {\bf#1}, #2 (#3)} \zpc#1#2#3 {Z. Phys.
 C {\bf#1}, #2 (#3)} \cpc#1#2#3 {Chin.
 Phys.
 C {\bf#1}, #2 (#3)} \jcap#1#2#3 {JCAP {\bf#1}, #2 (#3)} \compc#1#2#3 {Comput.
 Phys.
 Commun. {\bf#1}, #2 (#3)} \pdu#1#2#3 {Phys.
 Dark Univ. {\bf#1}, #2 (#3)}

-\acknowledgments This work is supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education under the Grant No. RS-2023-00248860 (S.-h.N.) and also funded by the Ministry of Science and ICT under the Grants No. NRF-2021R1A2C2011003 (K.Y.L.).
+\acknowledgments This work is supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education under the Grant No. RS-2023-00248860 (S.-h.N.) and also funded by the Ministry of Science and ICT under the Grants No. RS-2021-NR059413 (K.Y.L.).